How to Prepare for TOEFL Test: 12 Proven Tips for Success

 The TOEFL test is designed to measure the English skills of non-English speaking people by testing their writing, reading, listening and speaking abilities.

-So when you study for the TOEFL test, you’re also preparing yourself for using English in real life—like at a university or job.
+It’s all about using real English in a real-life setting, so when you study for it, you’re also preparing yourself for using English in real life—like at a university or job.

 With the following proven strategies, you’ll be able to successfully prepare for your TOEFL test, take it with confidence and pass it like a professional.

 - 1. Get to Know the Format of the TOEFL Test

 - 2. Know Why You Are Taking the TOEFL Test

 - 3. Have a Minimum Score in Mind

 - 6. Get Support from a Teacher or Peer